 Floodplain maps indicate which areas are likely to flood when a creek overflows its banks.
 The maps are used to help plan and prepare for floods.
 FEMA uses them to administer the National Flood Insurance Program.

 Austin maintains a second set of floodplain maps that are slightly different than the ones FEMA issues and uses.
 Austin’s floodplain maps are based on the assumption of increased development in the future, called fully-developed conditions.
-Austin uses this floodplain map to regulate development and to issue permits for building and remodeling.
+Austin uses these floodplain maps to regulate development and to issue permits for building and remodeling.
 Find out more about floodplain regulations.

 Both the FEMA and City of Austin floodplain maps were updated by this study.

 2017 – FEMA release of preliminary maps for internal review by impacted communities.
 The City of Austin begins to use the maps for regulatory purposes.

-December 20, 2019 – Maps become effective for flood insurance purposes.
+December 20, 2019 – Maps became effective for flood insurance purposes.